birchwood-langham/dockerised-development-environment/README.md

 ============

+2020-07-02: Version bump and re-instate dotnet core now that the repos are working properly
 2020-04-30: Version bump for Go, IntelliJ etc.
 2020-04-06: Added vimrc configurations, updated Nodejs to current version, installed Typescript and .Net Core, replaced IntelliJ with the version including the JBR
 2020-04-05: Hotfix: could not use docker without using sudo.
 Additionally installed aws cli and terraform